chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 You can retrieve all your identity provider's unique IDs by running `chainctl iam identity-providers list`.

-Remembering identity provider IDs like this can be difficult.
-As an alternative, you can set the identity provider by editing the `chainctl` configuration file.
+As an alternative to remembering identity provider IDs, you can set the default identity provider by editing the `chainctl` configuration file.
 You can do so with the following command.

 ```sh
 chainctl config edit